ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 #### Semantics
 {: unnumbered}

-A `dot-wild-selector` acts as a wild card by selecting the nodes of all member values of an object as well as all element nodes of an array.
+A `dot-wild-selector` acts as a wild card by selecting the nodes of all member values of an object in its input nodelist as well as all element nodes of an array in its input nodelist.
 Applying the `dot-wild-selector` to a primitive JSON value (number, string, or true/false/null) selects no node.

 ### Index Selector

-#### Syntax
+#### Syntax {#syntax-index}
 {: unnumbered}

 An index selector `[<index>]` addresses at most one object member value or at most one array element value.